DanielSincere/SwishExampleiOSProject/README.md

 Then it exports the app for the App Store using the export options plist using `xcodebuild`.

 Finally, it uploads the resulting `.ipa` to the App Store using `altool`.

+## `swish generate`

+As an example of code generation in an Xcode script phase using Swish, the `generate` target generates a new UUID every time it is run.